 Issuer: Amadeus IT Group, S.A.
 Risk Factors: Investing in Notes issued under the Programme involves certain risks.
 The principal risk factors that may affect the ability of the Issuer to fulfil its obligations under the Notes are discussed under " Risk Factors " below.
-Arranger: Banco Santander, S.A.
-Dealers: Banco Santander, S.A., Barclays Bank Ireland PLC, Bred Banque Populaire, Citigroup Global Markets Europe AG, Citigroup Global Markets Limited, Commerzbank Aktiengesellschaft, Crédit Agricole Corporate and Investment Bank, Crédit Industriel et Commercial S.A., Société Générale and any additional dealers appointed from time to time by the Issuer either generally in respect of the Programme or in relation to a particular issue of Notes, in each case, in accordance with the Dealer Agreement.
+Arranger: Banca March, S.A.
+Dealers: Banca March, S.A., Banco Cooperativo Español, S.A., Banco Santander, S.A., Barclays Bank Ireland PLC, Bred Banque Populaire, Crédit Agricole Corporate and Investment Bank, Crédit Industriel et Commercial S.A., PKF Attest Capital Markets S.V., S.A. and Société Générale and any additional dealers appointed from time to time by the Issuer either generally in respect of the Programme or in relation to a particular issue of Notes, in each case, in accordance with the Dealer Agreement.
 Issue and Paying Agent: The Bank of New York Mellon SA/NV, Dublin Branch.
-Listing Agent: The Bank of New York Mellon SA/NV, Dublin Branch.
+Listing Agent: Matheson LLP.
 Programme Amount: The aggregate principal amount of Notes outstanding at any time will not exceed €1,500,000,000 (or its equivalent in other currencies) subject to applicable legal and regulatory requirements.
 The Programme Amount may be increased from time to time in accordance with the Dealer Agreement.
 Currencies: Notes may be denominated in Euro, Yen, Sterling, U.S. dollars, CHF and such other currencies as may be agreed between the Issuer and the relevant Dealer(s) from time to time, subject in each case to compliance with all applicable legal and regulatory requirements.
-Denominations: Global Notes shall be issued (and interests therein exchanged for Definitive Notes, if applicable) in the following minimum denominations: (a) for U.S.\$ Notes, U.S.\$500,000 (and integral multiples thereof);(b) for Euro Notes, €500,000 (and integral multiples thereof);(c) for Sterling Notes, £100,000 (and integral multiples thereof);(d) for Swiss Franc Notes, CHF500,000 (or integral multiples thereof); or(e) for Yen Notes, ¥100,000,000 (and integral multiples thereof), or such other conventionally accepted denominations in those currencies or such other currency as may be agreed between the Issuer and the relevant Dealer from time to time, subject in each case to compliance with all applicable legal and regulatory requirements and provided that (i) in the case of Notes to be placed in the UK, the equivalent of that denomination in Sterling as at the relevant date of issue is not less than £100,000 and (ii) in the case of Notes to be placed in the EEA, the equivalent of that denomination in Euro as at the relevant date of issue is not less than €100,000.
+Denominations: Global Notes shall be issued (and interests therein exchanged for Definitive Notes, if applicable) in the following minimum denominations: (a) for U.S.\$ Notes, U.S.\$500,000 (and integral multiples thereof);(b) for Euro Notes, €100,000 (and integral multiples thereof);(c) for Sterling Notes, £100,000 (and integral multiples thereof);(d) for Swiss Franc Notes, CHF500,000 (or integral multiples thereof); or(e) for Yen Notes, ¥100,000,000 (and integral multiples thereof), or such other conventionally accepted denominations in those currencies or such other currency as may be agreed between the Issuer and the relevant Dealer from time to time, subject in each case to compliance with all applicable legal and regulatory requirements and provided that (i) in the case of Notes to be placed in the UK, the equivalent of that denomination in Sterling as at the relevant date of issue is not less than £100,000 and (ii) in the case of Notes to be placed in the EEA, the equivalent of that denomination in Euro as at the relevant date of issue is not less than €100,000.